chrisblackburn/vagrant-dev/README.md

 Made Vagrant
 ============

-Vagrant will give you virtualised development environments running Ubuntu 14.04 and Ubuntu 10.04 that supports the technologies we employ.
+Vagrant will give you virtualised a development environments running Ubuntu 14.04 that supports the technologies we employ.

 The VM is provisioned via Chef to ensure dependencies are kept up to date across out development estate.